-The real benefit to block-time agreements is that you reduce administrative overheads for billing—no more chasing overdue invoices.
+The real benefit to monthly retainers is that you reduce administrative overheads for billing—no more chasing overdue invoices.
 You also capture all the consultancy you’d otherwise give away for free.

-That’s called giving away free consultancy, and that’s why block-time agreements are valuable.
+That’s called giving away free consultancy, and that’s why monthly retainers are valuable.
 In this scenario, you’d simply reduce their block of hours by the time you’ve spent, rather than trying to send them a bill.

-I’ve seen many IT solution providers who’ve implemented block-time agreements really well.
-Here’s how I’ve observed they’ve been effective.
+I’ve seen many IT solution providers who’ve implemented monthly retainers really well.
+Here’s how I’ve observed they’ve been effective:

 If it happens, log it